david-crow/cs-5201/notes.md

 - Objects are allocated by a call to `new` and deallocated by a call to `delete`.
 - Objects are created as the program needs them.
-- So, there needs be no releationship between dynamic memory and variables - known at compile time.
+- So, there needs be no relationship between dynamic memory and variables - known at compile time.
 - `new` will invoke the appropriate constructor
-- new arrays of objects require a default constructor
+- New arrays of objects require a default constructor
-- upside of dynamic memory: flexibility
+- Upside of dynamic memory: flexibility
-- downside of dynamic memory: memory management
+- Downside of dynamic memory: memory management

 Construction: `int * p = new int; // new takes a type as an argument`
 Or: `int * p = new int[size]; // dynamic array`